mollystroud/flare-rs-tutorial/README.md

 ✦ Input your desired lake info and date range in 01LakeInfo

-✦ Run 02GetInputs to get necessary inputs (remote sensing data, met data, etc) for flare
+✦ Run 02GetInputs to get necessary inputs (remote sensing data, met data, etc) for FLARE

 ✦ Run 03RunFLARE to get your forecasts